harmaty/paxum/README.md

 ## License

-Paxum is released under the MIT License
+Released by independent developer, under the MIT License.